A Designer’s Guide to Documenting Accessibility & User Interactions

 Image, icons, screen reader content

-If there are images or icons in the mockups, designers can document what the assistive technology should announce, if those need to be announced.
+If there are images or icons in the mockups, designers can document what the screen reader should announce, if those need to be announced.

 In my example on the left, I have a cooking recipe site with an image of a slice of pizza at the top